johnosbb/Artificial-intelligence/Ollama/ReadMe.md

 # Evaluating RAG

+## Quick Start

 I have put some evaluation code in the RAG directory.

-First install chromadb `pip install chromadb`
+- First install chromadb `pip install chromadb`
-Then run the server creating a default database: `chroma run --path /mnt/500GB/ChromaDB` import_mkdocs.py creates the database and assumes your docs are in `/mnt/500gb/docs` search.py allows you to interogate the resulting embeddings
+- Then run the server creating a default database: `chroma run --path /mnt/500GB/ChromaDB`
+- import_mkdocs.py creates the database and assumes your docs are in `/mnt/500gb/docs`
+- search.py allows you to interogate the resulting embeddings

 ## Setting up Chroma in a container